Bishop Sycamore High School scandal: 2021 IMG Academy football game

 One member of the ESPN production team likened the game to "four and five star recruits against a JV team".
 After IMG scored 23 points in the first quarter, organizers for the event spoke to Johnson about calling the game via mercy rule, but he refused.
 Johnson also refused to allow a running clock even when it was apparent the game was out of hand.
-It subsequently emerged that ESPN officials had greenlit the broadcast despite Bishop Sycamore being slow to provide rudimentary information about the school and the team, contrary to longstanding practice for high schools appearing on the network.
+It subsequently emerged that ESPN officials had greenlit the broadcast despite Bishop Sycamore unable to provide rudimentary information about the school and the team, contrary to longstanding practice for high schools appearing on the network.
 For instance, Johnson did not show up for a scheduled virtual production meeting two days before the game.
 ESPN only got a fact sheet about the school hours before the game.
 Several members of ESPN's production staff thought something was amiss when several names on Bishop Sycamore's roster did not check out, but the game went ahead as scheduled.

 After the game, a Fairfield Inn & Suites, where Bishop Sycamore stayed while in Canton, accused the team of attempting to use two invalid checks for $3,596 in order to pay for 25 rooms.
 The team was also charged $750 for room damages.
 The Canton Police Department announced they were investigating the school for forgery.

 Aftermath

 Coach Leroy Johnson was fired on August 31 in the aftermath of the IMG Academy game, with founder Andre Peterson taking over the operation.
 Peterson maintained the operation was legitimate, noting that he had enrolled his own son in the school.
 However, former players for Johnson have said, "He's never gonna leave that program.
 He might say he's not taking the coaching job.
 He might lie to make the public get off his back.
 But Roy is not gonna get out of that.
 He's gonna be in their ears at all times."
-Johnson was replaced by Tyren Jackson as the school's head football coach.
+Johnson was replaced by Tyren Jackson as the school's football head coach.
 In an interview with Columbus TV station WCMH-TV following his hiring, Jackson acknowledged that the organization was not a school and should not have identified as one:

 We are not a school.
 That's not what Bishop Sycamore is, and I think that's what the biggest misconception about us was, and that was our fault.
 Because that was a mistake on paperwork.

 In the same interview, Jackson stated the team was still hoping to schedule more games in 2021, noting that the team's newfound notoriety would ensure that the first opponent who agreed to play Bishop Sycamore would make "national news" by doing so.